Alfresco/acs-deployment/docs/helm/README.md

 ## Deploy

 For the best results we recommend [deploying ACS to AWS EKS](./eks-deployment.md).
-If you have a machine with at least 16GB of memory you can also [deploy using Docker for Desktop](./docker-desktop-deployment.md).
+If you have a machine with at least 16GB of memory you can [deploy using Docker Desktop](./desktop-deployment.md) (or similar apps like Rancher and Podman Desktop) or via [KinD](kind-deployment.md) which just requires a working Docker install on any OS.

 The recommended cluster resources for the Enterprise version with the components enabled by default are: at least 3 nodes with 12 cpu cores and 32 GB of memory in total.
 You can install with lower